letsencrypt/boulder/test/certs/README.md

 ### mtpki

 The "mtpki" PKI emulates our experimental MTC issuer.
 It has a single issuer and key.
-It doesn't use SoftHSM.
+It doesn't use SoftHSM because we expect to deploy this to Staging before SoftHSM gets support for ML-DSA keys.
 It's loaded by the MTCA component.

 For now we are using an ECDSA signing key for our experimental MTC issuer.
 TODO: change that to ML-DSA for our staging deployment goals.